 This article is about the best types of wood to burn outdoors.
 We’ll look at a few types of wood you’ll commonly find in North America and give you some tips, so you know how to choose and use the best wood in any situation.

 Table of Contents

-Hardwood vs Softwood: Which Firewood Burns Better?
+Hardwood vs Softwood: Which Burns Better?

 As hardwood comes from slow-growing deciduous trees, this type of wood is comparatively denser.
 The density of the wood decides the energy output of the firewood.

 Denser hardwood has higher energy contents which produce more heat and less flame.
 Moreover, they will provide a steadier and longer burn time.
 Hardwood has the lowest sap and pitch, making it easier to burn with the least energy loss.

 However, you might have a hard time lighting up the hardwood properly.
 Due to the high density of the hardwood, it takes more time to be seasoned.
 Hardwood is also pretty expensive, especially in the western areas of the US.
 It’s also difficult to clean up the stony coal bed left by the hardwood.

 Despite its drawbacks, hardwood is the first choice of most people to burn in their wood stoves and fireplaces.

 Typically, softwood is lighter and less dense than hardwood.
 Because of the low density, seasoning softwood takes only 6 to 12 months.
 Moreover, softwood is cheaper to buy and easier to kindle.
 It burns quickly and produces a hotter flame.

 Softwood is perfect as scrap for lighting up the fire, so you can mix them with your hardwood stack to have better control over the fire you’re burning.
 Softwood can be valuable in spring or fall as it produces less intense heat.